MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-12.1.0/az-predictor.md

 ## Overview

-[Az Predictor][azpredictor-psgallery] is a PowerShell module that helps you navigate the cmdlets and parameters of the [Az PowerShell module][install-azps].
-It provides intelligent context-aware suggestions for command completion when using Azure PowerShell.
+[Az Predictor][azpredictor-psgallery] is a PowerShell module that provides intelligent, context-aware suggestions for command completion when using Azure PowerShell.
+It helps you navigate the cmdlets and parameters of the [Az PowerShell module][install-azps] more efficiently.

-Az Predictor uses the [subsystem plugin model][subsystem-plugin-model] available in PowerShell 7.2.
-This updated version requires [PSReadLine 2.2.2][psreadline-psgallery] or higher to display suggestions.
+Az Predictor is built on the [subsystem plugin model][subsystem-plugin-model] available in PowerShell 7.2 and higher and requires [PSReadLine 2.2.2][psreadline-psgallery] or higher to display suggestions.

 ## Prerequisites

-Required configuration for Az Predictor:
+To use Az Predictor, ensure you have the following:

-- [PowerShell 7.2][install-pwsh] or higher
+- [PowerShell version 7.2][install-pwsh] or higher
-- [PSReadline 2.2.2][psreadline-psgallery] or higher
+- [PSReadline version 2.2.2][psreadline-psgallery] or higher

-Install the latest version of PSReadLine:
+You can install the latest version of **PSReadLine** using:

 ```powershell
 Install-Module -Name PSReadline